Singles Awareness Day

+Singles Awareness Day (or Singles Appreciation Day, or SAD) is an unofficial holiday celebrated each February 15.

+Holiday

-Singles Awareness Day (or Singles Appreciation Day) is an unofficial holiday some celebrate on February 15 each year.
-It is an unofficial holiday celebrated by single people.
-It serves as a complement to Valentine's Day for people who are not married or in a romantic relationship.
-It is a celebration of love in all forms recognizing the love between friends, family and loving yourself.
-Some people who observe Singles Awareness Day do so out of spite for Valentine's Day, as a Hallmark holiday, or for other reasons.
+Singles Awareness Day is the flip-side to Valentine's Day meant for those without a romantic attachment.
+It is a celebration of love in other forms recognizing the love between friends, family and even loving yourself.
+People who observe Singles Awareness Day reportedly may do so out of spite for Valentine's Day, as a Hallmark holiday, or for other reasons.

-Singles Awareness Day is also referred to as an antithesis of Valentine's Day, especially when celebrated on February 14.
-It is also known by the acronym SAD particularly when negatively observed about the inability to find love.